Scott Lynch: Overview

 The series takes place in the world of the shattered Therin Throne Empire and its successor states.
 It follows the life of the young professional thief and con artist Locke Lamora, over a period of some fifteen to twenty years.
-Lynch has stated that there will be a sequel series set twenty years after with new protagonists, which will also be seven books long.
+The world described has a society and technology analogous to that of 16th or 17th century, but with some differences.
+It has considerable gender equality, crossbows in place of even rudimentary firearms, functional alchemy and magic.